NewStrangeWorlds/BeAR/docs_src/sections/observations.rst

 While this is typically only used in photometric observations, BeAR also supports them for both spectroscopy and band spectroscopy.

+Each retrieval calculation needs a separate file with a list of the observational data files that should be used.
+The structure of the file is described in the :ref:`section <sec:obs_file>`.

 .. _sec:spectroscopy: